Financial Literacy Month 2021: Are You on Track to Financial Wellness?

 By: Charles Claver

-Senior Vice President and Family Wealth Advisor
+Senior Vice President and Private Wealth Advisor

-Charles Claver is a Senior Vice President, Director Investment Management & Trust and heads-up the Family Wealth Advisor team for First Bank Wealth Management.
-Possessing 20 years of experience in the financial services field, his expertise includes private wealth, investment/retirement/estate, commercial/ personal lines of insurance, and private banking.
+Charles Claver is the Senior Vice President and Director of the Private Wealth Advisor team for First Bank Wealth Management.
+Possessing 25 years of experience in the financial services field, his expertise includes investment management, trust and retirement planning, individual/commercial insurance, and private banking/lending.
 You may reach him at (310) 887-0100 or via email at [email protected].